 A greener, healthier and more sustainable future relies on the use of copper

-The production of copper is an important part of the story of copper, but it represents only one chapter in a much larger book.
+When it comes to sustainable development, the production of copper is an important part of the story, but it represents only one chapter in a much larger book.

 In particular, the Copper Alliance undertakes significant work to advance the UN’s Sustainable Development Goals (SDGs), which provide a 15-year framework for addressing humanity’s most critical issues.
 While our initiatives on a global level have some alignment with all 17 of the SDGs, three of the SDGs particularly closely match our focus: